Approximating the coefficients of the Bessel functions: Applications

 since $\mathcal{W}^A(c)[k]$ is invertible.
 However, this is evident based on the formula for $\mathcal{W}^A(c)$ and the definition of the $c_{(k)}$; for example, see the proof of \Cref{cor:equivalence_a1}.
 Thus, the $N\rightarrow\infty$ limit of the coefficient of $r(x)$ in $J_{a(N)}^{A^{N-1}(\theta)}$ is the coefficient of $r(x)$ in $\exp\left(\sum_{k\geq 1} c_{(k)}p_{(k)}\right)$.

 Afterwards, by part (B) of \Cref{lemma:uniformconverge}, we have that $\zeta$ converges to $\exp\left(\sum_{k\geq 1} c_{(k)}p_{(k)}\right)$ uniformly over compact subsets of $\Omega$.

-(B) and (C): We can use the same method as (A); to replace \Cref{cor:bessel_a2}, we use \Cref{cor:bessel_bc2} for (B) and \Cref{cor:bessel_d2} for (C).
+(B) and (C): We can use the same method as (A); to replace \Cref{cor:bessel_a2}, we use \Cref{cor:bessel_bc2} for (B) and \pref{eq:type_d_simple} and \Cref{cor:bessel_bc2} for (C).
 For (C), observe that the terms with all odd degrees are eliminated over $\Omega$. \end{proof}

-\subsection{The uniform convergence of Bessel functions for Vershik-Kerov \texorpdfstring{\\}{}sequences}
+\subsection{The uniform convergence of Bessel functions for Vershik-Kerov\texorpdfstring{\\}{}sequences}

 In this subsection, we reprove the results of the papers \cites{assiotis,rank_infinity} and extend these results to the $D^N$ root system.
 The setting that we consider is equivalent to the setting of Vershik-Kerov sequences that the papers consider, see \Cref{remark:vk}.
 First, we prove the analogues of \Cref{thm:equivalence_a1,thm:equivalence_bc1,thm:equivalence_odd1}.